Shegzimus/shegzimus/README.md

 - **Specialty**: Writing readable & refactorable ETL scripts/modules and configuring Virtual machines and Docker images/containers with Terraform

 ## 💡 My Design Philosophy (what you can expect)
-- **Scalable and Delegable Pipelines**: I believe in designing pipelines that are easy to operate and maintain so that teams can focus on creating new solutions and solving other challenges.
-This approach contrasts with the common belief that only the author can maintain their code.
+- **Scalable and Delegable Pipelines**: I believe in designing easy pipelines to operate and maintain so that teams can focus on creating new solutions and solving other challenges.
+This approach contrasts with the belief that only the author can maintain their code.
 Good pipelines require little to no author intervention after deployment.

 - **Functionality before refinement**: I believe in getting things off the ground and starting with a pipeline that works—delivering value quickly—before refining it into a more polished, future-proof version.
 This saves time and lets me adapt designs based on real-world feedback.